oper2000/UMDBoilerplate/README.md

 jsamd case:

-app will print to the console: "moduleA called Hello" if moduleb is present and if not:
+app will print to the console: "moduleB called Hello" if moduleb is present and if not:

   define([
   'moduleA',